emissary-ingress/emissary/user-guide/with-istio.md

           optional: true
           secretName: istio.default
 ```

-Specifically note the mounting of the istio secrets.
+Specifically note the mounting of the Istio secrets.
 For non RBAC cluster modify accordingly.

-Next we need to modify the Ambassador config to tell it use the new certs for istio enabled services:
+Next we need to modify the Ambassador configuration to tell it use the new certificates for Istio enabled services:

 ```yaml
 ---